ravendb/docs/Documentation/2.0/Raven.Documentation.Pages/client-api/querying/stale-indexes.markdown

 `WaitForNonStaleResultsAsOfNow` is also available, which is equivalent of calling `WaitForNonStaleResultsAsOf(DateTime.Now)`.

 Another option is to use `WaitForNonStaleResultsAsOfLastWrite`, which does exactly what it says it do.
 It tracks the last write by the application, and uses that as the cutoff point.
-This is usually recommended if you are working on machines where clock synchronization might be an issue, since `WaitForNonStaleResultsAsOfLastWrite` doesn't use the machine time, it uses the etag values for the writes.
+You might find it useful if you are working on the machines where clock synchronization might be an issue, since `WaitForNonStaleResultsAsOfLastWrite` doesn't use the machine time, but etag values for the writes.
+The time-out can apply as well.

+The default time-out value is 15 seconds.

 You can also setup the document store to always wait for the last write, like so: